gdm413229/swwmgz_m/README.md

 ## The Collectibles
 ![](docimg/chancebox.png)

 Every now and then you will find these strange ***"Lucky Chance Boxes"*** in secret areas, which you can open by pressing Use.
+In Hexen, they will also replace Dark Servants and Chaos Devices (as the game generally doesn't have secret areas).

 While some will drop very useful goodies, one among them will provide you instead with a randomly selected item from a pool of various *"collectibles"*.
 On pickup, these will give you a nice extra score based on their estimated market price.
 Some of these collectibles will only appear when you play specific IWADs (or those that go chronologically after them, e.g.: Heretic collectibles appearing in Hexen).

 ***(Do note that this feature is currently not fully implemented, there may be missing models)***